Bairdo/gasket/docs/README.authenication.md

 If desired the RADIUS server can be directly connected to the switch (with appropriate ACLs) or through a 'private' network to the hostapd server.

-Once the captive portal is working reliably the hostapd server will be able to assist in providing a 'fallback' to the captive portal for clients who do not want to use 802.1X.

 ### Setup
 #### Authentication Server